nicitaacom/AWS-scraper/dev_readme.md

 **What it does**:
 - Scrapes business leads using free SDKs (if SDK provide no emails - use scrapeEmailFromWebsite in SDK)
-- Uses AI or internal logic to split a single large request into 4 regional chunks: North, South, West, East
+- Uses AI or internal logic to split a single large request into 4 chunks it split string[] with cities into 4 smaller chunks
-- If leads limit is too large for Lambda's 15min timeout, split into multiple child jobs (parallel Lambdas) (current speed 1 lead per 2 seconds)
+- Anyway split split into multiple child jobs using `scraper.generateRegionalChunks` 4 (parallel Lambdas) (current speed 1 lead per 2 seconds)
 - If leads limit is too large and outside of free plans of all SDKs then updateDB message column and trigger pusher event "scraper:error" with human readable formatted text that explains status on each free SDK (free tier limit)
 - Merge results of child jobs into parent